thesmokingrobot/11ty-no-style-please/posts/being-prepared-to-take-on-risk-can-be-a-competitive-advantage.md

 trend-effects, post-earnings announcement drift, business hour seasonal regularities, turn of month window-dressing effects.

-these things are very well known.
-Why do they seem to persist?
+these things are very well known. why do they seem to persist?

 maybe because they are noisy, blunt, slow converging edges?